 An underground railway, as the name says, is simply an railway which runs underground.
 They are also called subway or metro or even rapid transit or mass rapid transit (MRT).
 The last term tells more about the basic rules of the underground: it is a kind of urban transport system, and the city is the reason why it is underground.
 The ground on the surface is much too expensive, and probably there is no way to buy enough space for a tram, because it is full of buildings.
 Trams on the surface need at least some space on the road and thus increase traffic.
 Subways have their own rails and stations, do not influence surface traffic and are never delayed by surface traffic jams.
 So the underground has a high capacity and frequency of service, and a high grade of separation from other traffic.

 The first underground was built in London, which was the biggest and most overcrowded city of the world in the mid 19th century.
 And also it was rich enough, people could afford the fee to repay the investment.
-And as a matter of fact the railway and the construction of deep tunnels was both developed in London.
+And as a matter of fact the railway and the construction of deep tunnels was both developed in England.

 |10-JAN-1863||Metropolitan Railway opened, now part of the London Underground.|